Chart Color Schemes

 Riverstone lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Riverstone's population, as of November 2025, is estimated at around 12,877.
-This reflects a growth of 4,250 people since the 2021 Census, which reported a population of 8,627.
-The increase is inferred from AreaSearch's estimate of the resident population being 11,574 as of June 2024, based on ABS ERP data, and an additional 667 validated new addresses since the Census date.
-This results in a density ratio of 2,021 persons per square kilometer, above the national average assessed by AreaSearch.
-Riverstone's population growth of 49.3% since the 2021 Census exceeded both state (6.7%) and metropolitan area averages, making it a growth leader in the region.
-Interstate migration contributed approximately 72.0% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Riverstone statistical area's population is estimated at around 14,155 as of Nov 2025.
+This reflects an increase of 5,528 people (64.1%) since the 2021 Census, which reported a population of 8,627 people.
+The change is inferred from the resident population of 11,995, estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 667 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,222 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Riverstone's 64.1% growth since the 2021 census exceeded the state (7.6%), along with the metropolitan area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 72.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Future population trends predict exceptional growth, placing Riverstone in the top 10 percent of national areas, with an expected increase of 21,421 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 157.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+As we examine future population trends, exceptional growth, placing in the top 10 percent of national statistical areas, is predicted over the period with the Riverstone (SA2) expected to increase by 21,467 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 134.7% in total over the 17 years.

 Frequently Asked Questions - Population